julienloizelet/cs-remediation-engine-poc/docs/USER_GUIDE.md

 ```

 This method will ask the `CacheStorage` to know if there are any decisions matching the IP in cache.
 If there is no
-cached decision, a `bypass` will be return.
-If there are one or more decisions, the decision type with the highest priority
+cached decision, a `bypass` will be returned.
+If there are one or more decisions, the decision type with the highest priority will be returned.
-will be return.
-By default, remediation priority rule is just `ban > bypass` but it can be fully configured using
-the `$remediationConfigs` parameter.

 ##### Clear cache